-To make these cookies all you need is one bowl, a cookie sheet, and about 20 to 30 minutes.
+To make these cookies all you need are one bowl, a cookie sheet, and about 25 minutes.

-I tested these with a gluten-free 1:1 baking blend because I wanted to share a cookie specifically for the gluten-free folks out there.
+Flour - I tested these with a gluten-free 1:1 flour blend because I wanted to share a cookie specifically for the gluten-free folks out there.
 If you prefer to use oat flour or another whole-grain flour, I suspect they'll turn out just fine.
-I find most cookies to be fairly forgiving in that way.
+I find most healthy cookie recipes to be fairly forgiving in that way.

-While the chopped cashews aren't necessary, I do think the added texture is really nice.
-If you don't have cashews feel free to substitute another nut or seed.
+Cashews - While the chopped cashews aren't necessary, I do think the added texture is really nice.
+If you don't have whole cashews on hand, feel free to substitute another nut or seed.

-You can also add raisins, currants, dried cherries, or cranberries to these cookies.
-Little bursts of tart fruit tastes great with the cashew butter!
+Feel like experimenting?
+Try these cookies with raisins, currants, chopped dried cherries, or cranberries.
+The burst of tart dried fruit tastes amazing with the richness of cashew butter!

 More vegan cookie recipes: